-Students spend 15,000 hours in school from Kindergarten through 12th grade.
+Students spend 15,000 hours in school from kindergarten through 12th grade.
 That is a lot of time.
 That means that your decision regarding your child's school is really a 15,000-hour decision.
 Who will shape your son?
 Who will influence your daughter?
 How will God be portrayed?
-Your choice of school matters greatly and we believe that an excellent education within a Christian school is the best way to prepare your child for their career and life.
+Your choice of school has a huge impact on your child's development, and we believe that an excellent education within a Christian school is the best way to prepare your child for their career and life.

 What does it mean to "teach from a biblical worldview?"

 We all have a lens through which we view and understand the world.
 It forms from your life experiences, and your beliefs and values.
 It includes what you believe to be true.
 A biblical worldview means that you examine, evaluate, and make sense of the world through the truth of the Bible.
 Christian schools teach from a biblical worldview.
 Christian teachers and coaches integrate biblical values into every program of the school.
 Teaching from a Christian perspective does not simply mean diagramming Bible verses or studying biblical text as literature.
 Teaching itself is not just the passing along of information from one person to the next.
 AACS teachers strive to reflect the Person of Christ in the classroom, in grace and truth.